Sudhanshu-Ambastha/Sudhanshu-Ambastha/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212750996-938b257b-266c-45a7-9af7-655341c0f58b.gif" width="200" align="right">

-- 🎓 I'm a tech savvy, high school student.
+- 🎓 I'm a tech savvy, College student.
 - 💻 I have a strong interest in programming, and I'm always excited to learn and explore new programming languages and technologies.
 - 🧠 I'm passionate about problem-solving and creative thinking.
 - 📚 I believe in the power of technological education and self-improvement.